mtonsmann/top-albums/README.md

 ## Future Features

 - [ ] **Album Recommendations** - Suggest albums based on top songs
+- [ ] **Followed Artists Releases** - List albums released this year by artists you follow that are missing from your top albums
 - [ ] **Music Discovery** - Find new artists and genres
 - [ ] **Playlist Creation** - Generate playlists from recommendations
 - [ ] **Social Features** - Share music taste with friends